salsita/bunny-migrate/README.md

 main entry exchange.
-We assume that at the beginning (or near the beginning) of your processing pipeline, there is an exchange that routes the messages to existing schema instances (e.g. according to `stable`, `next`, `latest` message header values).
+We assume that at the beginning (or near the beginning) of your processing pipeline, there is an exchange that routes the messages to existing schema instances (e.g. according to `stable`, `next`, `latest` message routing keys).
 That is useful for (beta-) testing and for draining messages from existing schema instances when switching to newer processing pipelines with zero down-time.